Battery Creek – Port Royal, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Battery Creek

 The coastal town of Port Royal is located between Battery Creek and the Beaufort River in Beaufort County.
-This small, historic town is known for its community beaches, quiet lifestyle, and multitude of walking trails and boardwalks.
+This small, historic community is known for its quiet lifestyle and a multitude of walking trails and boardwalks.

 The town gained international fame when the hurricane scene from the movie Forrest Gump was filmed near its docks.
 The Lowcountry Estuarium, an annual soft shell crab festival, and nearby Parris Island are popular attractions.

 Reflections on Battery Creek

 Photographer Lamar Nix says, “Today diverse nautical vessels pass by, from sleek sailing ships to working shrimp trawlers.
 The Port Royal docks are an especially alluring nautical landmark that is rich with visual treasures, both nautical and avian.”

 Cecilia Foster Morett, who shared the photo of Warrior above, shares these thoughts and experiences: “I grew up in Port Royal and had an uncle who shrimped from there.
 I’ve always loved the beauty of the boats.
 We were in the area in October , and I stopped by the docks for a look.
 Warrior was there, her name and appearance summarizing the shrimping industry, fighting to make a living and scarred in the process.

 “My ‘day job’ is bookkeeping, but I work as a striker on shrimp boats in my area for fun.
 No pay except the sheer enjoyment that the seven years has given me.
 I’ll be 60 years old this year and plan to keep going as long as the guys will take me!”